 - Do you want something to pack light for everyday use

 - Are you a digital nomad that’s packing some tech?

 - Do you value efficiency and design in your gear?

-Size: Starting at 20L and expanding to 24L this bag is quite slim but will expand when you need to pack more.
-The versatile strap system allows you to go from backpack to briefcase/messenger carry for those times when you need to look more professional.
+Size: The Nomatic 30l Travel bag is available at a capacity of 30l and is great for EDC use.
+The Nomatic backpack is a smaller backpack with a versatile strap system allows you to go from backpack to briefcase/messenger carry for those times when you need to look more professional.

 Organization: If you have a lot to carry you will like the Nomatic EDC backpack as it has an exorbitant number of pockets for almost anything you can conceive of bringing along with you.